Tuesday, October 27, 2020

 • Michel Camp

-along with reports suggesting that secret killings also take place in the in the Castle, Osu.
+along with reports suggesting that secret killings also take place in the Castle, Osu.
 Very often those who are killed are taken to be buried in prison cemeteries.

 "The sad part of this whole affair is that there are families in Ghana today who do not know where their relations are, believing that once they do not see them, they have fled the country"